-3.2.11.
+3.2.14.
 Local health and care services are provided by a wide range of health professionals including GPs, nurses, dentists, pharmacists, and opticians.
-In addition, a number of voluntary and community organisations in the borough also provide specific services or contribute to local health and care provision.
-For the purposes of this section of the IDP, only GP practices have been considered.
+This section of the IDP,focuses on primary care medical services (i.e. GP practices, PCNs, GP Federations).

-3.2.12.
-As at December 2019, there are 35 GP practices in the borough operating from 39 sites.
-Of these, there is a mixture of purpose-built health facilities and converted residential/retail premises which are of varying quality.
+- 3.2.15.
+As of June 2022, there are 27 GP practice contracts in the borough operating from 34 sites.
+Of these, there is a mixture of purpose-built health facilities and converted residential/retail premises which are of varying quality. - 3.2.16.
+Lewisham has 6 geographically coherent Primary Care Networks (PCNs) covering the whole population, ranging in size from 40k to 100k patients.
+2 of the PCNs in Lewisham are also 'super-practices' who operate from multiple sites across their PCN geography.